ExoticCandyC/eclibc/README.md

 ## Dependencies

+💠️ git: used to clone the repository<br />
 💠️ cmake: used to generate the make scripts<br />
 💠️ A C compiler of choice<br />
 <br />